+2. Practicums

-1. Practicums - presentations of children's choir lessons.
-This grade is based on prepared and creative presentations.
-Presented in Workshops I and II.
+Presentations of children's choir lessons: This grade is based on prepared and creative presentations presented in Workshops I and II.
+The presentation for workshop II should be supported by a video of the student teaching one of the three songs in a setting with at least three children.
+The video should not be longer than 10 minutes.
 The student must be prepared to teach three songs at each workshop, which will result in six prepared children's songs.
 The presentations may also require introductory activities, transitions, and closing activities.
-The exact format of the presentation will be provided through video conference or in BB.
-The student may use a range of techniques for teaching the songs, but at least two of the presentations must demonstrate the I-sing, You-sing technique, reflecting an understanding of the form of the song.
+The exact format of the presentation will be provided through video conference or in Canvas.
+The student may use a range of techniques for teaching the songs, but at least two of the presentations must demonstrate the Ising, You-sing technique, reflecting an understanding of the form of the song.
+Students will be asked to include solfege instruction as one aspect of the lesson in at least one of the workshops.

-Practicum #1 Due: Sept.
-6 Practicum #2 Due: Oct.
-4
+Practicum #1 Due: Aug.
+25 Practicum #2 Due: Sept.
+22